Staying the Course for Retirement

 Figure One: Stocks for the Long Haul

-For example, between January 2010 and December 2019, there were three years when stocks (as measured by the S&P 500 Index) did not appreciate and calendar-year returns ranged from down 6 percent to up 30 percent.
-Despite these intra-year fluctuations, over the long term—from 1926 to 2018—stocks generated an average annualized return of about 11 percent—although investors only received an 11 percent return once over the past 40 years!
+For example, between January 2010 and December 2019, there were three years when stocks (as measured by the S&P 500 Index) did not appreciate, and calendar-year returns ranged from down 6 percent to up 30 percent.
+Despite these fluctuations, over the long term—from 1926 to 2021—stocks generated an average annualized return of about 11 percent.

 Plan for the Long Term